kumar-madhan/terraform-aws-examples/README.md

 ## License

 This code is released under the MIT License.
-See LICENSE file.
+See LICENSE file.# terraform-aws-examples